nextcloud/documentation/developer_manual/exapp_development/notes_for_developers/ExAppOverview.rst

 .. note::

-	Makefile is written to work in the `nextcloud-docker-dev <https://github.com/juliushaertl/nextcloud-docker-dev>`_ dev setup.
+	Makefile is written to work in the `nextcloud-docker-dev <https://github.com/juliusknorr/nextcloud-docker-dev>`_ development environment.

 - ``help``: shows the list of available commands.
 - ``build-push-cpu``: builds the Docker image for CPU and uploads it to the Docker registry.